 Marilyn accepted the invitation, paid $5,000 for her ticket (including a plus one) and began preparing.

 She was told by Dalrymple to “wear something modest”.
-A silly comment considering Marilyn was asked to do the same when meeting the Queen of England in 1956…
+An amusing comment considering Marilyn was asked to do the same when meeting the Queen of England in 1956…

 Jean Louis was Marilyn’s choice of designer.
 He had designed her dresses for Ladies of the Chorus (1949), The Misfits (1961) and Something’s Got To Give (which Marilyn was filming at the time).
 He had also designed gowns for the likes of Marlene Dietrich, Judy Garland and Joan Crawford.

 Marilyn had asked him to design a “historic” gown for the event.
 Ever the publicity queen Marilyn wanted to turn heads.
 Berniece Miracle, her half-sister, said, “Jean Louis sketched two possibilities.
 Both were. form-fitting.
 One was covered in sequins, the other rhinestones.
 One dipped to the waist, the other was décolleté.”
 Marilyn asked Berniece to choose, to which her sister replied, “Well honey, you know which side I think is your best.”